Ranking hierarchical multi-label classification results with mLPRs: A Ranking Strategy based on the Multidimensional Local Precision Rates (mLPRs)

+The mLPR quantity extends the local precision rate \citep{jiang2014} by considering the class hierarchy in addition to the differences among classes.
+Moreover, it lends itself to a Bayesian interpretation: under certain probabilistic assumptions, it is equivalent to the multidimensional local true discovery rate (m$\ell$tdr) used in hierarchical hypothesis testing \citep{ploner2006multidimensional}.
+In this subsection, we will discuss the desirable properties of the mLPR quantity within the HMC framework.

-\begin{proposition} Under Model $\mH$ (defined in Section \ref{sec:model}), for two events $i$ and $i'$, if $i \in anc(i')$, then $mLPR_i \geq mLPR_{i'}$.
-By the definition of $anc(i')$ (Section \ref{sec:notation}), the two events $i$ and $i'$ concern the same object and the associated class node of Event $i$ is an ancestor of that of Event $i'$. \end{proposition} \begin{proof} For any $i'$ and $i \in anc(i')$, it follows that
+\begin{proposition} Under the hierarchical constraint, for two events $i$ and $i'$, if $i \in anc(i')$, then $mLPR_i \geq mLPR_{i'}$. \end{proposition} \begin{proof} By the definition of $anc(\cdot)$ in Section \ref{sec:notation_model}, if $i \in anc(i')$, then the two events $i$ and $i'$ concern the same object and the associated class node of Event $i$ is an ancestor of that of Event $i'$.
+It follows that